-Teaching Enhancement Plans (TEPs) are the result of a relatively formal consultation process in which faculty members meet with Center for Excellence in Teaching and Learning specialists to review and modify their teaching techniques and strategies—from planning the course right through grading student work.
+Although faculty can complete and implement a Teaching Enhancement Plans without consultation from CETL, typically they are developed through a relatively formal consultation process in which faculty members meet with CETL staff to review and modify their teaching techniques and strategies—from planning the course right through grading student work.
 This process may take a few hours or an entire semester.
-The process is entirely confidential, as is the resulting report, though participating faculty members often choose to include the report in their teaching portfolios or even in their application for promotion or tenure.
+The process is entirely confidential, as is the resulting report, though participating faculty members often choose to include the report in their teaching portfolios or even in their application for promotion, tenure, or reappointment.

-Who can request a consultation?
-General consultation services are available to all UConn faculty members and at all campuses.
-There is no charge for the services.
+General consultation services are available to all UConn instructors at all campuses.
 Although consultations offer a great way to resolve difficult teaching issues, CETL’s services are not limited to problem resolution; in fact, some of UConn’s most successful teachers have been known to take advantage of consultation services to expand their repertoire and try new teaching techniques.
-To request a consultation, simply send an email to CETL@uconn.edu.
+Request a consultation to get started.

 What does a typical consultation entail?
-Consultations may entail anything from a single meeting to a series of meetings spanning an entire semester, depending upon the needs and interests of the faculty member.
+Consultations may entail anything from a single meeting to a series of meetings, depending upon the needs and interests of the faculty member.
 Some of the topics and formats that can be addressed in consultations include the following:

 - Classroom related issues or concerns